MarceloBarrera/multiform/README.md

 | webpack-bundle-analyzer | Generate report of what's in the app's production bundle         |
 | webpack-cli             | Run Webpack via the command line                                 |
 | webpack-dev-server      | Serve app via Webpack                                            |

+### Useful scripts

+To run the app:

+`npm start`

+If you get Error: "listen EADDRINUSE" either need to change the start script in package.json to use different port than 3000 or kill the process that is running on port 3000.

+To run unit tests:

+`npm test`